k21971/CrecelleHack/doc/variantfixes.md

 - Frost no longer causes ice-esque slippage.
 - Water damage causes empty bottles to fill with water (suggested by karafruit).
+- You can dip things into acidic monsters that engulf you.

 ## Dungeon Changes
 - Dungeon is generated in biomes.
 This replaces the previous system of